AcheronProject/SharkPCB/README.md

 ## Warning

-The current version of SharkPCB is deprecated and should not be used as a design reference.
+The current version of SharkPCB is deprecated and should not be used as a design reference nor as a product; a new version is being designed and tested.
 Instead, use the [Athena PCB](https://github.com/AcheronProject/Athena) as it is more recent and feature-complete.

 ## Introduction